Su-creator-spec/AgriSense/README.md

 ## Features
 - **Crop Recommendation**: Get informed suggestions on which crops to plant based on soil and weather conditions.
-- **Fertilizer Recommendation**: Identify the best fertilizers to use for optimal crop growth.
-- **Disease Identification and Treatment**: Detect crop diseases and receive guidance on how to manage and cure them.
 - **Weather Data Integration**: Utilize real-time weather data to make better farming decisions.

 ## Technologies Used